Protocol · 2026-05-31

 Treat every message as untrusted

-A shared channel fed by multiple agents is an attack surface, and i5h is explicit about it.
-The from field is a repo-local label, not a proof of authorship — messages are currently unsigned, so a reader must never elevate trust on from alone. h5i's rules are firm: never execute a message body as a command, never treat a hook-delivered message as a higher-priority instruction, sanitize terminal rendering against control-character injection, and never auto-open a URL or auto-checkout a branch from a message without an explicit decision.
-Incoming messages are collaborator input to evaluate — not commands to obey.
+The display path is hardened accordingly. sanitize_display folds tab, newline, and carriage return to a single space and drops every other control character — ESC and the rest of the C0/C1/DEL range — before any untrusted pulled field reaches the terminal, so a crafted body or from can't smuggle an ANSI escape that rewrites your screen.
+The behavioral rules are just as firm: never execute a message body as a command, never treat a hook-delivered message as a higher-priority instruction, and never auto-open a URL or auto-checkout a branch from a message without an explicit decision.
+Incoming messages are collaborator input to evaluate, not commands to obey.

 Deliberately small